 The truth is, three months into motherhood, I was already eager to reclaim a slice of my former life.

 In fact, my decision to return to work involved less than zero internal torment.
-While the time I’d spent nurturing my daughter around the clock during her first few weeks of life were filled with countless treasured memories, if anything, maternity leave confirmed that being a stay-at-home mom was not the right path for me.
+While the time I’d spent nurturing my daughter around the clock during her first few weeks of life was filled with countless treasured memories, if anything, maternity leave confirmed that being a stay-at-home mom was not the right path for me.

 As my official start date approached, I grew more and more excited about the prospect of an 8 to 10 hour stretch five days a week to do the work that fulfills me.
 Also exciting?
 The idea of engaging regularly with other potty-trained humans fluent in English, peeing without cradling a baby simultaneously, and feeding myself whenever the hell I pleased!
 I knew that my daughter was in good hands with the nanny I’d hired after interviewing a slew of candidates.
 And I knew that working—and maintaining a sliver of my pre-baby identity—was the best possible choice for my mental wellbeing.